Penetration Depth Calculator

 • Below Surface (-0.5 to -2mm): Common starting range for many applications

-• Can reduce spatter in some setups
+• Can shift the keyhole tendency in some setups

-• Deep Below (-3 to -5mm): Reduced penetration, wider beam
+• Deep Below (-3 to -5mm): Check whether penetration, width, and stability still match the target

 Beam Quality (M²) Impact